Expat mortgages UK: What You Need to Know

 It’s well worth keeping this in mind before you submit your application as, if your deposit has come from a source that isn’t accepted or you can’t prove where the money has come from, you may be rejected.

-Can I get an expat mortgage with bad credit?
+How to get an expat mortgage

 Mortgage Details